anujgrp/ChanceCreationPlot/README.md

 Web app used to display where teams create and concede chances from.
 The plot shows the average Chance Rating of a team binned by location on the field.

-Data used is from StrataBet and comes from the 2017 Chinese Super League.

 ### Examples

 ![Example](/src/img/example-1.png)